 Best Time to Trim Bushes

-The Michigan State University Extension lists late winter or early spring as the best time to prune bushes — before the new growth starts up for the year.
-But in all cases, the wrong time to prune is high summer, after new growth has taken hold.
+When to trim bushes can vary based on cultivar.
+However, the Michigan State University Extension lists late winter or early spring as the best time for bush trimming — before the new growth starts up for the year.
+But in all cases, the wrong time for trimming a bush is high summer, after new growth has taken hold.

-You can prune your bushes to shape them from March through July, but O’Malley warns most pruning should stop by August.
+You can trim the bushes to shape them from March through July, but O’Malley warns most pruning should stop by August.
 After shaping, the tender new growth can be injured by the coming winter.
 But there are exceptions.
 Some plants can be pruned in the fall, especially native plants.

 Flowering Bushes

-Whether a plant flowers is an important factor, O’Malley explains, as different flowering bushes will look better when pruned before flowering while others, including lilacs, will look better when flowering naturally and pruned after.
+Whether a plant flowers is an essential factor, O’Malley explains, as different flowering bushes will look better when pruned before flowering.
+In contrast, others, including lilacs, will look better when flowering naturally and pruned after.
 Find out when your plant flowers, and you’ll know when to prune.

 Spring-flowering bushes: Their flower buds are produced on the previous year’s growth (old wood).
 If your plant flowers before the end of June, it is considered to be spring-flowering.